bombunx/CTFs/utctf-d4ddy_p0k0_p4nts/Forensics/Doubly Deleted Data/README.md

 ![Image of plan.txt](https://github.com/bombunx/CTFs/blob/master/utctf-d4ddy_p0k0_p4nts/Forensics/Doubly%20Deleted%20Data/plan.PNG)

 We looked around for other suspicious looking files and found [**plan.txt**](./plan.txt).
 However, it was just a text file and nothing much.
+However, it hinted that the flag can be found in the hacker's disk image, which is most likely also in this disk image.

 ![Image of Unallocated folder](https://github.com/bombunx/CTFs/blob/master/utctf-d4ddy_p0k0_p4nts/Forensics/Doubly%20Deleted%20Data/Unallocated%20Files.PNG)